computationalmodelling/virtualmicromagnetics/docs/getting-started-poweruser.rst

-In :ref:`environments`, we learned about the different :term:`Virtual Micromagnetics` environments available to users, which bundle sets of preconfigured software.
+In :ref:`environments`, we learned about the different :term:`Virtual Micromagnetics` environments available to users, which bundle sets of configured software.
 Here we outline how you can create virtual environments yourself, which you can distribute to others.
 We recommend reading :ref:`software`, if you have not already.